 civilization, then he has learned that his skills are in high demand and has been taking odd and dangerous jobs to reach his ultimate goal of helping people.

 How Do I Watch?

 Episodes will be released on a Bi-Weekly basis depending on player availability.
-They will be available first on my Patreon and everywhere else, YouTube, Twitch , and Facebook the following week.
-Eventually I plan on live streaming the game.
+They will be available first on my Patreon and everywhere else, YouTube and Twitch the following weeks.
+Eventually, I plan on live streaming the game.
 Links will be provided once we do.

 Thank you for reading.
 I’ll see you in the wasted wilds.

 I stream regularly on Twitch so come and hang out sometime!